Guardtech Showcases Cleanroom Products at Med-Tech Innovation Expo - ExBulletin

 Guardtech Group is gearing up to kick off its summer exhibition program with an exciting Second City doubleheader in the coming weeks.

-The Heivahill-based control environment construction specialist will exhibit at the Cleanroom Technology Conference next week (May 24-25) at the Birmingham National Conference Centre, followed by Medtech on June 7-8.
-We are planning to head to NEC for Innovation Expo.
+The Heivahill-based experts in building controlled environments will exhibit at the Cleanroom Technology Conference next week (May 24-25) at the National Conference Center in Birmingham, followed by June 7-8.
+I plan to head to NEC for the Medtech Innovation Expo.

 The Group will showcase a wide range of cleanroom related products and services, including Cleanroom Solutions, a turnkey construction division, Gardtec Cleanrooms, a modular cleanroom specialist, Cleancube, a portable solution, and Isopod, a quick assembly option. do.

-Attendees will also have the opportunity to learn more about Gardtech Group’s wide range of total cleanroom package offerings, including cleanroom service plans, decontamination contracts, furniture and equipment, and more.
+Attendees will also have the opportunity to learn more about Gardtech Group’s wide range of ‘Total Cleanroom Packages’ offerings, including cleanroom service plans, decontamination contracts, furniture and equipment, and more.

 Commercial Manager Andrew Cressey, who will be on the stand at both events, is looking forward to four busy days filled with fun conversations, collaborations and a positive summer vibe.

-Nothing beats the hustle and bustle of a busy exhibition.
-I am happy that the pandemic is finally over.
-This means that you can network more effectively and enjoy meeting each other in person again.
+“There is nothing like the hustle and bustle of a busy exhibition, and I am happy that the pandemic is finally over, which means we can network more effectively and once again enjoy interacting with each other in person.” .”

 Guardtech will be present at Stand D1 at the Cleanroom Technology Conference and Stand B41 at the Medtech Expo.

-The Group is off to a whirlwind start to 2023 with a series of major installations completed in the UK and abroad, with several more underway, while the portable cleanroom business CleanCube and quick assembly solutions Isopod continues to perform well domestically. coast and abroad.
+The Group is off to a dizzying start to 2023 with a series of major installations completed and several more underway in the UK and abroad, while the Portable Cleanroom business CleanCube and Quick Assembly Solutions Isopod continues to perform well in Japan as well. coast and abroad.

-Cressey encourages potential clients in need of controlled environment solutions to visit the Birmingham show to learn more about what Guardtech can do to support their clients.
+Cressey encourages potential customers in need of controlled environment solutions to visit the Birmingham show to learn more about what Guardtech can do to help them.

 |